 Transformation to AML is reported to occur in 10% to 20% of patients.
 Median time to AML transformation of 21 months with a range of three to 94 months.

-Chemotherapy is the use of drugs to prevent the ability of cancer cells to grow and divide, thereby destroying the cancer cells overtime.
-Targeted therapy is a treatment that targets the specific genes or proteins of leukaemia cells, as is the case for ruxolitinib.
+Chemotherapy is the use of drugs that prevent the ability of cancer cells to grow and divide, thereby destroying the cancer cells over time.
+Targeted therapy is a treatment that targets specific genes or proteins of leukaemia cells.

 Stem cell transplant